jdeschamps/htSMLM/guide/using-htsmlm.md

   <img height="200" src="img/controls.png">
 </p>

 The controls panel contain a few toggle buttons that can be used to switch certain devices between two states.
-This can for instance be in/out elements (lenses, single filters, laser stops) or on/off (bright-field light).
-Each button corresponds to a "**Two-state device #**" GUI property, and their text can be customized.
-Finally, unused buttons can be disabled in the parameters.
+This can for instance be in/out elements (lenses, single filters, laser stops), on/off (bright-field light) or simply between two positions.
+Each button corresponds to a "**Two-state device #**" GUI property, and their text can be customized in the parameters.
+Finally, unused buttons can be disabled (parameters).